-It is always wise strategy to list advantages and disadvantages of furnaces versus heat pumps before installation.
+It is always a wise strategy to list the advantages and disadvantages of furnaces versus heat pumps before installation.
 To lend a hand, here are some factors to keep in mind:

 Initial cost of a gas furnace is cheaper than a heat pump, but must be paired with an A/C unit to cool your home.
 A heat pump does both at a lower cost.